christinecha/gridfolio/README.md

   color: "#818182",
   fontSize: "16px",
   borderRadius: "50%",
-  height: "50px"           // you'll either need to set customHeight to
+  height: "50px"           // you'd either need to set customHeight to true OR the
-                           // true OR the global squareMode to false }
+                           // global squareMode to false or else this would get ignored }
 ```